 Choosing a Marketplace plan can be confusing.
 Here are definitions of some basic terms to help you.
-You can always contact a BJC Marketplace Counselor with questions at 855.747.4994.
+For more help, visit the official Marketplace Glossary of Terms.

 A premium is a set amount paid every month.
 It is the cost of coverage for the health insurance plan.
 Health plans usually provide coverage for a year, so you will make 12 premium payments in a given year, once each month.
 It is not included in your deductible, your copay or your co-insurance.
 You must pay this premium even if you do not receive any medical care that month.
 If you don’t pay your premium, you could lose your coverage.